Last Update:This page is best viewed on a computer display screen.

 Three Days in a NutshellMore...

 At daylight, Confederates attacked the ridges northwest of Gettysburg.
 The fighting panned east as Confederates arrived to attack from the north (at Oak Hill) and the northeast (at Barlow’s Knoll).
 When the Union line collapsed in the afternoon, fighting moved south through the streets of Gettysburg.
-South of town, the Union infantry and artillery formed a strong defensive position that was anchored on Cemetery Hill.
+Most importantly, the Union infantry and artillery formed a strong defensive position that was anchored on Cemetery Hill, south of town.
 The Confederate army controlled the town.

 As reinforcements on both sides arrived during the night, the Union line resembled the shape of a fishhook whose “shank” was a north-south rise called Cemetery Ridge.
-Cemetery Hill was the north “bend” and Culp’s Hill was the east “barb.”
+Cemetery Hill marked the north “bend” and Culp’s Hill anchored the east “barb.”
 The Confederate army wrapped around the Union fishhook formation.
+Click here for a more detailed study guide to Gettysburg Day One (July 1, 1863).

 After seven hours of early morning fighting (about 11:00 a.m.), Confederates abandoned their effort to capture Culp’s Hill on the Union right.
 At around 1:00 p.m., Confederate artillery on Seminary Ridge opened a two-hour bombardment of the Union center line along Cemetery Ridge.
 It remains the largest artillery bombardment in the history of the western hemisphere.
 Then at 3:00 p.m., about 12,000 Confederates marched over a one-mile open field to attack the Union line, which remained operational because Confederate cannon fire had overshot its mark.
 Known as “Pickett’s Charge,” about half of the Confederates fell to Union artillery and rifle fire.